lenderpanel

 Recently asked questions about conveyancing in Stanwell

-Following months of correspondence we are unable to agree with our landlord on how much the lease extension should cost for our flat in Stanwell.
+Having spent years of correspondence we cannot agree with our landlord on how much the lease extension should cost for our flat in Stanwell.
 Can we issue an application to the Residential Property Tribunal Service?

 An example of a Lease Extension decision for a Stanwell flat is 147 Redford Close in June 2012.
-The Tribunal determined the lease extension premium to be at £4,200 This case was in relation to 1 flat.
+The Tribunal determined the lease extension premium to be at £4,200 This case affected 1 flat.
 The unexpired term as at the valuation date was 82.93 years.

 Last updated